vangogih/FastMigrations.Json.Net/README.md

 ## Problem

 Let's imagine you have a beautiful game released in Google Play or AppStore.
-In the game you save data in format:
+In the game you save player data in format:

 ```json
 {